How to Calculate Amazon FBA Product Margins with Live COGS

 • FBA Fulfillment Fees: The “pick and pack” cost.

-• Storage Fees: Often overlooked, but critical for slow-moving or bulky items.
+• Storage Fees: Critical for slow-moving or bulky items that sit in FBA warehouses.

 • Disposal/Removal Fees: Costs for unsellable inventory.